 |4||RECOVER||Incineration of materials with energy recovery|

-However, we are still a long way from actual energy reduction and a serious shift to renewable sources.
-Despite efforts to halt energy consumption, global energy demand has been increasing over the years and will be growing with an extra 48% by 2040.
-As increasing energy demand is integrally associated with higher CO2 emissions through fossil fuels, a business-as-usual scenario will not be sufficient.
-An acceleration of the energy transition requires a greater effort: a complete system change.
-Incremental changes are simply not enough.
-In the words of Albert Einstein: ‘We cannot solve our problems with the same thinking we used when we created them’.
-The principles of the circular economy support the steps of change.
+However, we are still a long way from actual energy reduction and a substantive shift to renewable sources.
+Despite efforts to halt energy consumption, global energy demand has continued to increase over the years and will grow by another 48% by 2040.
+As increasing energy demand is inherently linked to higher CO2 emissions through fossil fuels, a business-as-usual scenario will not suffice.

-The challenge for the future will be to keep in mind that already in the design stage facilities must be built in to use it for (yet unknown) future applications.
-Agility and flexibility will be the greatest powers to boost circular economy system change.
-For now working with the concepts of recover, recycle, reuse and reduce
+The challenge for the future will be to design facilities to foresee future (still unknown) applications.
+Agility and flexibility will be the greatest forces for boosting system change towards a circular economy.
+For now, the focus must be on the concepts of recover, recycle, reuse and reduce.

 The next step: preparing for the unknown

-Will all the things we take for granted now still be relevant in the future?
-Will electric cars be the new normal, or will hydrogen-fueled cars take over?
-Regardless, the ability to adapt quickly is essential.
+Will everything we now take for granted still be relevant in the future?
+Will electric cars be the new normal, or will hydrogen-fuelled vehicles take over?
+In any case, the ability to adapt quickly is essential.

 Transitions usually take place within defined boundaries.
-Within these boundaries, a transition journey is set out in which old sources are replaced over time with new ones, which transform companies into new stages.
-However, for energy transition the boundaries are not as clear.
+Within these boundaries, old systems are replaced over time with new ones, shifting companies into new stages.
+However, for the energy transition, the boundaries are not as clear.
 An organization needs to prepare for unknown risks and unknown opportunities.
 The system is changing.
 It requires courage, vision but especially a can-do mentality because every change starts with the first step.

-At Deloitte, we recognize that we are in the middle of a system change.
-While visualizing the future by analyzing trends, we are able to facilitate pioneers, first movers or quick followers in their steps in the energy transition.
+At Deloitte, we recognize that we are in the midst of a system change.
+While visualizing the future by analysing trends, we facilitate pioneers, first movers or quick followers in their steps towards the energy transition.
 Are you ready to move forward with your next step?